Benefits of Muscular Strength

 29. Muscle strength increases faster when performed at high intensity.

-30. More efficient neuromuscular function; the communication between the brain and muscle cells is enhanced by resistance training which can help to prevent injury and reduce disability in older adults.
+30. More efficient neuromuscular function; resistance training enhances the communication between the brain and muscle cells, which can help prevent injury and reduce disability in older adults.

 Types of muscular strength: